Equitable Holdings: Equitable Holdings

 In May 2018, AXA announced the successful completion of the IPO of AXA Equitable Holdings, raising $2.75 billion on the sale of 24.5% of the outstanding shares.
 Additionally, the company announced an issuance of $750 million of bonds mandatorily exchangeable into shares of AXA Equitable Holdings stock.
 And finally, $502 million of options were exercised, bringing the total to $4.02 billion in proceeds to AXA.

 On March 25, 2019, AXA announced the successful completion of a secondary common stock offering of 40 million shares of AXA Equitable Holdings, Inc. (ticker EQH), bringing down their ownership stake from approximately 60% to 48.3% and raising net proceeds of $1.5 billion.

 On November 7, 2019, AXA announced the sale of its remaining stake in AXA Equitable Holdings (EQH), selling 144 million shares of common stock to Goldman Sachs, which was the sole underwriter for the public offering of the shares.
 The expected close date was stated by the company at the time as November 13, 2019.
-This brought to a close a long and largely successful chapter in the Equitable's history – the end of the AXA Group ownership of the company.
+This brought to a close a long and largely successful chapter in Equitable's history – the end of the AXA Group ownership of the company.

 On January 14, 2020, Equitable unveiled its new branding.
 In addition to an operating name change, the refreshed brand included a new logo, representative of the Greek goddess Athena, which has been a consistent element of the company’s 160-year-old visual identity.